khalid-naami/khalid-naami.github.io/blog/2026-06-04-greek-report-iran-missile-swarm-ababil.md

 As diplomatic negotiations in Geneva between Washington and Tehran face total collapse, the likelihood of a miscalculation increases.
 A preemptive strike, coupled with a retaliatory "Ababil swarm," would instantly shift the conflict from a regional proxy war into a catastrophic global confrontation.

 For real-time geopolitical risk modeling and quantitative analysis of these market-moving events, visit [Dashboard Options](https://dashboardoptions.com/).
-Investors looking to hedge against extreme geopolitical tail-risk and global currency collapse can explore physical gold options through [Augusta Precious Metals](https://eurodongold.com).

 ***